 Overview and Goals

-The Alzheimer’s Disease Research Center at the University of Kentucky (UK-ADRC) is a NIH-funded (AG028383) mature and experienced ADRC.
+The University of Kentucky Alzheimer’s Disease Research Center (UK-ADRC) is a NIH-funded (AG028383) mature and experienced ADRC.
 The UK-ADRC is housed in the Sanders-Brown Center on Aging (SBCoA), a Kentucky Center of Excellence that facilitates clinical and basic research in healthy brain aging and neurodegenerative disorders.

 Our principal mission is to serve as the focal point for all Alzheimer’s disease-related activities at UK and the Commonwealth of Kentucky, by providing an environment and core resources that catalyze innovative research, outreach, education, and clinical programs.

-Over the past 35 years, we have developed a vigorous program in the clinical, neuropathological, educational, and research aspects of AD that serves as a critical resource for the university, community, state, and nation.
+Over the past 35 years, we have developed a vigorous program in the clinical, neuropathological, educational, and research aspects of Alzheimer’s disease that serves as a critical resource for the university, community, state, and nation.

 Two of the historically outstanding facets of the UK-ADRC are: